x-Code-x/sdmx-prototype-json/json-slice/json-slice-field-guide.md

         ]
       }
     ]

+In typical cases, the file will contain only one data set.
+However, in some cases, such as when retrieving, from an SDMX 2.1 web service, what has changed in the data source since in particular point in time, the web service might return more than one data set.

 ### errors

 *Array* *nullable*.
 RESTful web services indicates errors using the HTTP status codes.
-In addition, whenever appropriate, the error can also be returned using the error fields.
+In addition, whenever appropriate, the error can also be returned using this error field.
 Error is an array of error messages.
-If there are no errors then error is null.
 Example:

     "errors": [
       "Invalid number of dimensions in parameter key"